 The website is the most current place to obtain the latest news, dates and key information.

 We ask you to provide a water bottle, labelled with your child’s name.
 The bottles can be kept filled with water from our fresh water dispensers, and your child has free access to their bottle during the day.
 Most parents bring the water bottle home on Fridays to wash and return them on Monday mornings.
+All year 3 pupils will be given a water bottle when they start the school and water bottles are expected to be in school every day.

 If you provide a packed lunch, please do NOT include the following items: nuts, chocolate, sweets, glass bottles or containers and fizzy drinks (water is preferred).
+Staff do check what the children eat at lunch and we will inform you if your child is not eating.

 If you think that you may be eligible for free school meals, please go online and register.
 It is helpful if you complete the registration even if you do not think that your child will require a school lunch, as registering will enable the school to receive a Pupil Premium payment which helps us to further support the children.
 If you have previously registered your eligibility with us but have not registered online, we would be grateful if you would now do so, as it helps us to keep your information up to date automatically.